openstack/openstack-manuals/doc/config-ref-rst/source/tables/swift-proxy-server-DEFAULT.rst

    * - Configuration option = Default value
      - Description
    * - ``admin_key`` = ``secret_admin_key``
      - to use for admin calls that are HMAC signed.
 Default is empty, which will disable admin calls to /info. the proxy server.
-For most cases, this should be `egg:swift#proxy`. request whenever it has to failover to a handoff node
+For most cases, this should be
    * - ``backlog`` = ``4096``
      - Maximum number of allowed pending TCP connections
    * - ``bind_ip`` = ``0.0.0.0``